rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/15_Java_constructor.md

 this.name = name;, you're saying, "Set the name of this human to the name
 I provided when I created it."

+#### Q. What is the point of using constructor?
+=> They allow us to construct objects that have varying attributes. so with the help of
+constructors we can construct objects that have different qualities

+#### Q. How can you access an object attributes from within it's class itself?
+=> So you can utilize the this keyword to help us with that

+#### Q. How constructors are useful?
+=> They allow us to assign different attributes to each object that we instantiate.

 e.g. 2
 ```